Code Girls: Code-breaking

-Gender Equality
+Gender Inequality

 Female cryptographers in World War II faced many discriminatory challenges in the work force.
 These recruited women acquiring adept skills in math, science, and foreign languages, were to remain dutiful and patriotic with no expectation of public credit for their concealed intelligence work.
 Many people (mainly men) considered women better suited for code-breaking work.
 Inferring the oppressive belief that women were greater equipped for dull work and thus assigned work requiring close attention to details rather than challenging genius commissions.
 That was considered men's work at the time.
 Due to these injustices women struck back, but this led to the public believing women were gossipers and complainers.
 However society believed women were also less problematic with drinking and bragging.
 In terms of sexual behavior, women were seen less of a security risk than men.

 In public, the women were authorized to keep their jobs confidential, and substitute their work as secretaries or did menial jobs, completing tasks such as sharpening pencils and taking out the trash.
 If a stranger were to show suspicious interest about their work, some groups would use certain signals in bars to alert the other women.
 For example if a group member ordered a Vodka Collins then the Code Girls knew to dismiss themselves to the restroom and flee the area.
 Other women improvised their answers and strategically sat on the laps of commanding officers and soldiers.
 As young American women it was effortless to convince curious strangers that they did menial work or existed only as a plaything for the men they worked with.

 For more than 70 years women in this generation did not expect nor receive recognition for achievement in public life.
 Their efforts were completely hidden and only mentioned in passing, with no historical record, interviews, or first-person memoirs afterwards.
-Now their story is being told in various sources: through years of book research, “including the National Archives in College Park, Maryland, and other archival repositories along with declassification requests and interviews with living code breakers” Years later some Code Girls feel reluctant to reveal certain information outside of the Code-breaking compound.
+Now their story is being told in various sources such as the articles and books of Liza Mundy, “including the National Archives in College Park, Maryland, and other archival repositories along with declassification requests and interviews with living code breakers” Years later some Code Girls feel reluctant to reveal certain information outside of the Code-breaking compound.